-During the year four Board Meetings and four Audit Committee Meetings were convened andheld.
-The details of which are given in the Corporate Governance Report.
-The interveninggap between the Meetings was within the period prescribed under the Companies Act 2013.
+During the year five Board Meetings and four Audit Committee Meetings were convened andheld.
+Details of the same are noted in the Corporate Governance Report.
+The interveninggap between the Meetings was within the period prescribed limit under the Companies Act2013.

 12. DIRECTORS RESPONSIBILITY STATEMENT

-Pursuant to Section 134 (3C) of the Companies Act 2013 your Directors report asunder:
+Pursuant to Section 134 (5) of the Companies Act 2013 your Directors report as under:

 a) That in the preparation of the annual accounts the applicable accounting standardshave been followed.

-b) That the Directors have selected such accounting policies and applied themconsistently and made judgments and estimates that are reasonable and prudent so as togive a true and fair view of the state of affairs of the company at the end of thefinancial year and of the profit or loss of the company for that period.
+b) That the Directors have selected such accounting policies and applied themconsistently and made judgments and estimates that are reasonable and prudent to give atrue and fair view of the state of affairs of the company at the end of the financial yearand of the profit or loss of the company for that period.

 d) That the Directors have prepared the annual accounts on a going concern basis.